franko/gsl-shell/doc/user-manual/sf.rst

 .. function:: airyBi_zero(n)
 .. function:: airyBi_deriv_zero(n)

-   Return the n-th zero of the respectives functions or their derivatives.
+   Return the n-th zero of the respective functions or their derivatives.

    .. figure:: examples-airy-functions-plot.png